schnow265/schnow265.github.io/src/posts/i-am-back.md

 ## What is with the Fonts?

 I developed an obsession with fonts.
 So expect to see *a few* of them in my next projects.

+## Redesign?

+Previously I used a prebuilt Ruby on Rails Theme.
+I didn't like it.
+So I learned Svelte.
+And this got made.